l4rzy/csn-ng/README.md

 # Description
-* A A proper API library and CLI tools for chiasenhac.vn
+* A proper API library and CLI tools for chiasenhac.vn
 * Built around chiasenhac.vn JSON API

 ## Get and build